-READMISSION OF ATTORNEYS.
+READMISSION OF ATTORNEYS,

-54. No Attorney of the Court who shall have been absent from the Province or have discontinued the practice of the law for the space of five years together (shall be permitted to commence or resume practice as an Attorney until he be readmitted and resworn.
+Province or have discontinued the practice of the law for the spaceof five years together (shall be permitted to commence or resumepractice as an Attorney until he be readmitted and resworn.

-55 Every Attorney who may desire to be re-admitted shall apply by Petition to the Court, stating therein the place or places in which he may have resided, and the business, profession or employment in which he may have been engaged or concerned since his admission; which petition shall be verified by the affidavit of the Petitioner, and shall be presented to the Court on for before the Thursday in the first week of the term, immediately preceding that at which he may desire to be re-admitted. desire to be re-admitted.
+55 Every Attorney who may desire to be re-admitted shall apply by Petition to the Court, stating therein the place or places in which he may have resided, and the business, profession or employment in which he may have been engaged or concerned since his admision; which petition shall be verified by the affidavit of the Petitioner, and shall be presented to the Court on or before the Thursday in the first week of the term, immediately preceding that at which he may desire to be re-admitted.